ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 ## Overview

 hello!
-<iframe class="container-fluid" sandbox="allow-popups allow-scripts allow-forms allow-same-origin" src="/assets/posts/spanish-median-rental-room-prices/playground.html" marginwidth="0" marginheight="0" style="height:650px; border:none;width: 990px; display: block; margin: 0px auto; " scrolling="no"></iframe>
+<iframe id="js-iframe" class="container-fluid" sandbox="allow-popups allow-scripts allow-forms allow-same-origin" src="/assets/posts/spanish-median-rental-room-prices/playground.html" marginwidth="0" marginheight="0" style="height:650px; border:none;width: 990px; display: block; margin: 0px auto; " scrolling="no"></iframe>
 ## Data
 It's hard to find well formed data about the Real Estate market in Spain.
 Usually the data prices are only for houses (not parkings, offices or lands) and the minimun territorial entity that holds the property is the municipality.